Date of Award:

 Mid-latitude weather and climate can be influenced by tropical deep convection through the Pacific North American teleconnection.
 Our analysis results suggest that the wintertime Californian drought is mainly modulated by a teleconnection pattern from the tropics and natural variations in North Pacific circulation.
 Another key factor that influences mid-latitude circulation is Arctic temperature variations.
 We find an increase in the subseasonal Arctic warming event, suggesting more weather extremes in the mid-latitudes.
 Evidence suggests that sea-ice loss and the increase in tropical deep convection results in the increased likelihood of a subseasonal Arctic warming event.

 Lin, Yen-Heng, "Influence of Global Atmospheric Circulation Variations on Weather and Climate Extremes" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7238.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .